NominDavaakhuu/videoTranscoder/README.md

 ## Overview

-The Video Transcoding App allows users to upload, manage, and transcode videos from different formats (e.g., AVI, MKV, FLV) into MP4 format.
-The app provides a user-friendly interface to manage videos and see the progress of transcoding in real time.
-The application uses Docker for containerization and is hosted on an AWS EC2 instance.
+The Video Transcoding App is a robust platform that enables users to upload, manage, and transcode videos from various formats (such as AVI, MKV, and FLV) into the widely-supported MP4 format.
+Built with a user-friendly interface, the app provides real-time progress updates during transcoding, ensuring a seamless user experience.

+The application is containerized using Docker and is hosted on an AWS EC2 instance.
+It leverages AWS RDS for managing video metadata and user information, while video files and thumbnails are securely stored in Amazon S3.
+Access to these files is facilitated through PreSigned URLs, ensuring secure, temporary access.

+The app employs AWS Security Groups to control inbound and outbound traffic, maintaining a secure environment.
+Designed as a stateless application, it efficiently handles user sessions and requests without retaining session state on the server, promoting scalability and reliability.

 ## Features